siler23/MultiArchDockerKubernetes/docs/5-Deploy-to-Kubernetes.md

 The file itself just includes the necessary nodeSelector with the correct number of {} for json placement ![z-select](images/select-z.png)

 Now, a new pod will be created on the target architecture.
-Thus, first we will get our pod name and then check it's architecture again.
+Thus, first we will get our pod name and then check it's architecture again after waiting ten seconds first with sleep to give the new pod time to be created.

 ```
-peer_pod="$(kubectl get pods -l app=node-web,lab=multi-arch-docker -o jsonpath='{.items[0].metadata.name}')"
+sleep 10 && peer_pod="$(kubectl get pods -l app=node-web,lab=multi-arch-docker -o jsonpath='{.items[0].metadata.name}')"
 ```

 confirm the architecture changed with: